In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

 In one study conducted by The National Survey don Drug Use and Health (NSDUH) of 270,000 people over the age of 12 came back showing that 50.7% of participants had indicated that in just the 30 days prior to taking the survey, they had drunk alcohol, and additionally that 47.8% had also reported binge drinking in the previous month alone.

-Not only that, but in a 2015 report from NSDUH, they had found that 86.4% of people above 18 had drunk in their lifetime, with a full 70.1% having done so just in the past year.
+Not only that but in a 2015 report from NSDUH, they had found that 86.4% of people above 18 had drunk in their lifetime, with a full 70.1% having done so just in the past year.

 With so many respondents answering in the affirmative when questioned on whether they partake in alcohol, perhaps the next survey would be better served by simply asking the question who hadn’t drank alcohol.

-It isn’t difficult to realize the prominent role that alcohol plays in the lifestyle of so many throughout our society, but by studying how it is developed and the impact that it produces upon those who use it, we can be in a better position to use it responsibly or refuse it when necessary.
+It isn’t difficult to realise the prominent role that alcohol plays in the lifestyle of so many throughout our society, but by studying how it is developed and the impact that it produces upon those who use it, we can be in a better position to use it responsibly or refuse it when necessary.

 Knowing each individual’s unique limitations and risks, as well as how these conditions stack up against the types of alcohol that are readily available at restaurants, pubs, or liquor shops, leaves us with a more level-headed and well-informed perspective on how to approach the pervasive presence of alcohol throughout our everyday lives.